ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 1. **Alpha**

-   - The alpha parameter controls the portion of the EigenTrust output taken from the pretrust values vs. the iterative trust propagation step.
-See [below](#eigentrust) for more details of setting alpha values.
+   - As of M4, separate alpha parameters control the portion of the EigenTrust output taken from the pretrust values vs. the iterative trust propagation step:
+     - `alpha_onchain`: Controls trust propagation for onchain project links
+     - `alpha_devtooling`: Controls trust propagation for devtooling project links
+   - Previously used a single alpha parameter for all link types
+   - See [below](#eigentrust) for more details of setting alpha values.
    - Algorithms can specify separate alpha values in the YAML config.

 1. **Time Decay**